Bruno17/migxmultilang/readme.md

 **Author:** Bruno Perner b.perner@gmx.de [webcmsolutions.de](http://www.webcmsolutions.de)

+Thanks to Susan Ottwell https://github.com/sottwell for the idea and donation to make starting this project possible

 Features
 --------------------------------------------------------------------------------
 This MODX Revolution Extra is a simple to use Multi - Language - Solution.